lee1jaden/troy-tech-internship/README.md

 All datasets are expected to be placed in the top-level _/data_ folder without renaming from the downloaded versions.
 All commands should be run from the top-level directory using Make.

 1. Handwritten Letter Recognition: The images are 28x28 pixels and represented as flattened grayscale values in a CSV dataset.
 [Download here](https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format).
-Open a terminal and run `make letters-model` to build a model that can predict handwritten letters at 96% accuracy.
+Open a terminal and run `make build DATA=letters` to build a model that can predict handwritten letters at 96% accuracy.
 It may take a few minutes.
-Conversely, create a convolutional model with command `make letters-model-cnn` that reaches up to 98.5% accuracy.
+Conversely, create a convolutional model with command `make build DATA=letters-cnn` that reaches up to 98.5% accuracy.
 1. Handwritten Digit Recognition: The images adhere to the same convention as the handwritten character recognition images and are downloaded from a dataset included in the Keras library.
-To train a neural network to identify them, run `make digits-model`.
+To train a neural network to identify them, run `make build DATA=digits`.
 1. Handwritten Character Recognition: The letter and digit datasets are concatenated to form one handwritten character set.
-Running `make chars-model` will produce a model that can accurately distinguish a given character 97% of the time.
+Running `make build DATA=chars` will produce a model that can accurately distinguish a given character 97% of the time.
 1. Handwritten Word Recognition: (not completed)
 1. House Number Recognition: (not completed)

 After building each model, see the console for the results of running the model against a random testing dataset.

-To visualize the results on a random sample, run a specific Make command after the corresponding model is saved.
+To visualize the results on a random sample, run a specific Make command and view the produced image file in the _/examples_ folder.
+The associated model will automatically be trained and saved to the _/models_ folder if not previously done.

-1. Handwritten Letter Recognition: `make letters-plot` or `make letters-plot-cnn` depending on the model you intend to use.
+1. Handwritten Letter Recognition: `make plot DATA=letters` or `make plot DATA=letters-cnn` depending on the model you intend to use.
-1. Handwritten Digit Recognition: `make digits-plot`
+1. Handwritten Digit Recognition: `make plot DATA=digits`
-1. Handwritten Character Recognition: `make chars-plot`
+1. Handwritten Character Recognition: `make plot DATA=chars`

+Note: Any `make build` or `make plot` command that does not specify the DATA field will cause an error.